Relative Attention-based One-Class Adversarial Autoencoder for Continuous Authentication of Smartphone Users

 \section{Experiments}

 Comprehensive experiments are performed to verify the effectiveness and superiority of the proposed continuous authentication system based on a relative attention-based one-class adversarial autoencoder.
-The network architecture is implemented with the PyTorch library, and we train the network model on a Tesla T4 GPU for 100 epochs.
+The network architecture is implemented with the PyTorch library, and we train the continuous authentication model on a Tesla T4 GPU for 100 epochs.
 The learning rate for the encoder, the decoder, the latent discriminator, and the sample discriminator are 0.00005, 0.0003, 0.00001, and 0.0001, respectively.
 The batch size is set to 16.
 Only the samples of legitimate user (positive samples) are needed to train the proposed relative attention-based one-class adversarial autoencoder during the training phase.
 We use 10 fold-cross-validation to train the continuous authentication model, and report the mean experimental results.
-We compute the AUROC, FAR, FRR, and EER with the TPR (True Positive Rate) equal to or greater than 97.0\% in the experiments.
-The main goals of the evaluation experiments are as follows: 1) performance on different public datasets; 2) comparison with representative continuous authentication methods for the continuous authentication task; 3) the effectiveness of the relative attention layer in proposed one-class adversarial autoencoder architecture; 4) performance with different time windows; 5) robustness against random attacks; 6) overhead Analysis.
+We chose the threshold $\tau$ that provides the best trade-off between security and usability, which was the point where the True Positive Rate (TPR) first exceeded 0.97.
+And then we compute the FAR, FRR, and EER with the threshold $\tau$ in the experiments.
+After conducting numerous experiments, we have set the threshold $\tau$ for three different datasets (HMOG, BrainRun, IDNet) to be 4.022, 4.981 and 5.536, respectively.
+The main goals of the evaluation experiments are as follows: 1) performance on different public datasets; 2) comparison with representative continuous authentication methods for the continuous authentication task; 3) the effectiveness of the relative attention layer in proposed one-class adversarial autoencoder architecture; 4) performance with different time windows; 5) robustness against random attacks; 6) overhead analysis.